 Mount Pellon Primary Academy

-The Academy Council (2017-18) of Mount Pellon Primary Academy has 5 governors and one Clerk.
-Declarations of Business Interests can be found below:
+The constitution of the Academy Council (2018-19) of Mount Pellon Primary Academy including declarations of Business Interests can be found here: Declarations of Business Interests.

 |Board Member||Governor Type||Term of Office||Committee Membership||Other governor positions||Business Interests||Material Interests||Meetings Attended|

 |Linda Cowie||Sponsor Governor||Governor||None||None||None||2|

 There are three core strategic functions of governing bodies:

 - Ensuring clarity of vision, ethos and strategic direction;

 - Holding the principal to account for the educational performance of the school and its pupils; and